 An elderly minister came to him, all stiffened up and full of aches and pains.
 He begged Jethro to do something for him.

 Where do those obstructions come from?
 A wrong diet and a sluggish bowel which is not eliminating the poisons as faithfully and regularly as it should leads to your system filling with uric acid and poisons.
 They usually collect in the joints and bodily tissues, from where the organs such as the liver, kidneys and bladder are suppose to filter and cast off the sludge.
 When arthritis sets in it means these organs are failing in their duty.
-Ignorance, or feelings of helplessness lead people to accept and resign themselves to these small - at first - aches and pains, believing they will go away.
+Ignorance, or feelings of helplessness lead people to accept and resign themselves to these small - at first - aches and pains, believing they will go away if they are just patient for a few more days.
+Or weeks.

 What to expect or notice?
 Rheumatism and arthritis cause enlarged and painful joints generally in the extremities like hands and feet first.
 But other joints can get arthritis too.
 These joints look red, feel hot, and and are very tender to the touch.
 Most often, if not treated, they will become stiff, and eventually you get those gnarled, locked fingers and toes or hips and knees that are characteristic of chronic arthritis and rheumatism (gout).